 A bank line of credit, as amended, provides us with the ability to borrow up to \$10.0 million, of which \$6.0 million is available on a non-formula basis, subject to certain covenants and other restrictions.
 The balance of \$4.0 million is available based on eligible receivables.
 The line of credit expires in December 2014 and is collateralized by our assets, excluding our intellectual property, and bears interest at a rate equal to the greater of (i) 3.75% or (ii) the prime rate plus 0.50% per year.
-On May 9, 2014, we entered into a modification agreement with the lender to amend and waive certain financial covenants under the financing agreement regarding our effective tangible net worth amount, which cannot at any time exceed a deficit of more than \$100.0 million, effective as of June 30, 2014.
+On May 9, 2014, we entered into a modification agreement with the lender to amend and waive certain financial covenants under the financing agreement, effective as of March 31, 2014.
+On July 31, 2014, we entered into a modification agreement with the lender to amend and waive the financial covenant under the financing agreement regarding our effective tangible net worth amount, which cannot at any time exceed a deficit of more than \$100.0 million, effective as of June 30, 2014.
 Except to the extent specifically amended pursuant to the modification agreements, the financing agreement remains in full force and effect.
-As of June 30, 2014, there was no outstanding balance on the line of credit and we were in compliance with all applicable covenants under the financing agreement.
+As of September 30, 2014, there was no outstanding balance on the line of credit and we were in compliance with all applicable covenants under the financing agreement.